giacomote/AutoHotkeyProject1/README.md

 For more details about the license and to view the full terms and conditions, please refer to the [LICENSE](LICENSE) file.

+**NOTE:** Some used libraries may be released under another license.
+For more details check every sub-directory in the `libraries/` directory.

 ## Scripts
+- `AutoInsertText` --> Which allows you to insert specific long texts with a just a click.
 - `MouseRemote` --> Which allows you to use your (wireless) mouse as a slideshow remote.
 - `ProcessGetInfo` --> Which allows you to know process name and title of a window.